International Vacuum Diecasting Engineer

 In 2004, the technique was named ZVAC®; an acronym derived from the radical geometry of its deep Zigzag

-A scanned image of Dyson's page in Alumasc's Brochure from 1996.
+View a scanned image of Dyson's page in Alumasc's 1996 brochure <click>

 PUBLICATION OF THE PROCESS PRINCIPLES